-It was been a huge week of reflection for me about how I can continue to move through the world in a more mindful, sustainable way.
-My dear friends Nicole Hansen, Eda Benjakul and I participated in Sustainability News & Entertainment's second annual TRASH ON YOUR BACK 5 DAY CHALLENGE.
-This was an Earth Day inititiative hosted by the fabulous Diana Dehm.
-Last year they had 20 participants, this year there were over 400 from all over the world, and we hope next year there will be thousands!
+It has been a huge week of reflection for me about how I can move through the world in a more mindful, sustainable way.
+My friends and I participated in Sustainability News & Entertainment's second annual Trash On Your Back 5 Day Challenge.
+This was an Earth Day initiative hosted by Diana Dehm.
+Last year they had 20 participants, this year there were over 400 from all over the world, and we hope next year there will be thousands.

-This experience was a huge eye opener into the value of reducing consumption (by purchasing produce without packaging from local farmer's markets, carrying your own containers and bags, and purchasing staples from the bulk section of the health food store).
+We can make a real difference by reducing our consumption of packaging in our food by purchasing produce from from local farmer's markets, carrying our own containers and bags to the store, and buying staples from the bulk section of the health food store.
 I didn't have that much trash.
 But, boy do you think twice about every little thing you consume (and how you can reduce it) when you have to carry it around with you!

-This fabulous company goes one step beyond purchasing reusable glass and stainless steel refillable drinking bottles, and instead, allows you to upcycle any standard wide mouth canning jar (apple sauce, jam, spaghetti sauce, mayonnaise, mason jar etc) and immediately convert it into an eco-friendly, sterile, customizable to-go drink container!
+This company goes one step beyond purchasing reusable glass and stainless steel refillable drinking bottles, and instead, allows you to upcycle any standard wide mouth canning jar (apple sauce, jam, spaghetti sauce, mayonnaise, mason jar etc) and immediately convert it into an eco-friendly, sterile, customizable to-go drink container!
 There are hundreds of possibilities.
 You can use the same lid for a child’s drink cup, a travel mug that fits your cup holder, or an extra-large jar for daily hydration.

 You just screw on the rink top lids (that are made with medical grade, high-quality stainless-steel and FDA approved non leach silicone that prevents spills and leaks) and you have a multi-purpose, healthy, green solution to plastic drink containers.
 Storing your juices, smoothies, water, and other beverages in glass is more sterile and better for your health.
 By using non-reactive materials such as glass, ceramic, stainless steel and silicone for food storage you are protecting yourself from harmful compounds and toxins such as Bisphenol A (BPA) and Phthalates.
 You can use these vessels again and again without transferring anything harmful into your food.